With the digitalWrite() functionyou can control external pins of the Arduino to control ICs, LEDs or

 separates the physical pin on the microcontroller from the software - it

-is an abstraction that enable easy interfacing to a pin.
+is an abstraction that enables easy interfacing to a pin.

 direction to output.
 This is usually done once in the setup() function.